 A vegetative state that lasts for more than 1 month is considered a persistent vegetative state.
 Most people with a persistent vegetative state do not recover any mental function or ability to interact with the environment in a meaningful way.
 However, a few people with a persistent vegetative state improve enough that the diagnosis is changed to minimally conscious state.
 In people in a minimally conscious state, awareness is severely but not completely impaired.

 When any recovery occurs, the cause was usually brain damage due to a head injury (traumatic brain injury), not a disorder that resulted in the brain being deprived of oxygen.
 Also, recovery is often very limited.
 For example, people may reach for any and all objects or may utter the same word over and over.
 Rarely, people in a persistent vegetative state due to a head injury continue to slowly improve over months to years.

-How many people are in a vegetative state is unknown, but about 25,000 people in the United States are thought to have this disorder.
+How many people are in a vegetative state is unknown, but about 25,000 adults and almost 10,000 children in the United States are thought to have this disorder.

 A vegetative state occurs when the cerebrum (the largest part of the brain) is severely damaged (making mental function impossible), but the reticular activating system is still functional (making wakefulness possible).
 The reticular activating system controls whether a person is awake (wakefulness).
 It is a system of nerve cells and fibers located deep within the upper part of the brain stem (the part of the brain that connects the cerebrum with the spinal cord).